ImnIrdst/ACM-Challenge-2015/README.md

 * Mark Blind Points

 # Todos
+26. Used Shuffled Edge Cells in StaticInfo update function for discovery assigning.
+27. Maybe Doing Random Forward Discovery in two stages is better.
-22. Fix Spy Logic Code.
+28. Fix Spy Logic Code.
 (Doesn't Hide Correctly)
-23. Shuffle Players for random Priorities.
-24. Kill Hunter (or Player) on the Gold Strategy.
+29. Kill Hunter (or Player) on the Gold Strategy.
 (If Visible Enemies on The Gold Send Hunters).
-25. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
+30. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
 There.
 (Hunter on Gold Until Ally Miner Comes Around.)
-26. if a free player nearer to a target reassign the target.

 # Done
 00. Create Git Repository